yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/PWM.rst

 -  **polarity**

   Changes the polarity of the PWM signal.
-The value written is the string “normal” or “inversed”.
+The value written is the string "normal" or "inversed".

 -  **enable**